-6.4 Complaints concerning assessments or processes will be handled in accordance with ARENA's Complaints Handling Policy.
-In the first instance, complaints should be discussed with the ARENA official involved in the assessment or process.
-If the Applicant is not satisfied following the discussion with the ARENA official, the Applicant may provide a formal complaint at complaints@arena.gov.au Formal complaints will be handled in accordance with ARENA's Complaints Handling Policy.
+6.4 ARENA has in place a complaints handling policy, which is available on the ARENA website at https://arena.gov.au.
+Any complaints concerning assessments or processes should be discussed with the ARENA official involved in the assessment or process in the first instance.
+If the Applicant is not satisfied following the discussion with the ARENA official, a formal complaint can be made at complaints@arena. gov.au.